molgenis/molgenis-emx2/README.md

 * OpenApi for web service spec
 * graphql-java for graphql api
 Minimizes dependencies, no Spring stuff, no Elasticsearch, just the least that can work.
-Outside scope: file service, script service, authentication (asumed all to be other services on top) Most core ideas where already described in https://docs.google.com/document/d/19YEGG8OGgtjCu5WlJKmHbHvosJzw3Mp6e6e7B8EioPY/edit#
+Outside scope: file service, script service, authentication (asumed all to be other services used as dependency) Most core ideas where already described in https://docs.google.com/document/d/19YEGG8OGgtjCu5WlJKmHbHvosJzw3Mp6e6e7B8EioPY/edit#

-### Java modules
+### Backend modules
-*  emx2: interface and base classes, concept only
+*  emx2: interface and base classes
-*  emx2-jooq: implementation into postgresql
+*  emx2-sql: implementation into postgresql
 *  emx2-io: emx2 format, csv import/export of data, legacy import
-*  emx2-webservice: web API on top of jooq + io.
+*  emx2-webservice: web API on top of jooq + io
 *  emx2-exampledata: test data models and data, used in various test

 ### Feature list (mostly in POC or 'walking skeleton' state)